Home /Search

 This polygon layer visualizes actual observed precipitation polygons (classed by amounts) from the HRDPA product, offering a clear map-based depiction of recent rainfall or snowfall distribution.
 Observation periods depicted are past 1 day, past 3 days and past 7 days.This polygon layer is generated by taking HRDPA’s gridded precipitation data (6h, 24h, or multi-day accumulations) and grouping them into precipitation ranges, then polygonizing.
 Each feature shows how much precipitation truly fell in that zone.
 This is essential for event verification against forecasts, analyzing localized extremes, and updating water resource or flood models with real observed input.

-Number of Strong Wind Days
+Number of Drying Days

-The number of days during the forecast period with an average wind speed greater than 30 km/h (nswd).Week 1 and week 2 forecasted index is available daily from September 1 to August 31.Week 3 and week 4 forecasted index is available weekly (Thursday) from September 1 to August 31.Winds can significantly influence crop growth and yield mainly due to mechanical damage of plant vegetative and reproductive organs, an imbalance of plant-soil-atmosphere water relationships, and pest and disease distributions in agricultural fields.
+The number of days during the forecast period with an average wind speed greater than 30 km/h and a maximum temperature above 30°C (drying).Week 1 and week 2 forecasted index is available daily from September 1 to August 31.Week 3 and week 4 forecasted index is available weekly (Thursday) from September 1 to August 31.Winds can significantly influence crop growth and yield mainly due to mechanical damage of plant vegetative and reproductive organs, an imbalance of plant-soil-atmosphere water relationships, and pest and disease distributions in agricultural fields.
 The maximum wind speed and the number of strong wind days over the forecast period represent short term and extended strong wind events respectively.Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 Tell us what you think!

-GEO.ca is committed to open dialogue and community building around location-based issues and
+GEO.ca is committed to open dialogue and community building around location-based issues and topics that matter to you.

 Please send us your feedback